f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab5.rst

 .. _section-20:

+-  Next, we will add our External Gateway Pool we created earlier to the Pools HA Group Configuration:
+    -  Click the "Add" button
+       -  .. image:: ../images/image131.png
+    -  In the Pool drop-down, select "ext_gw_pool," and click the "Add" button:
--
+       -  .. image:: ../images/image132.png

 -  Next, we will add our Trunk links to our HA Group Configuration:
+    -  Under the Trunks section, click the "Add" button:
        -  .. image:: ../images/image65.png

-..

--  Add the External Trunk object, and click the "Add" button; repeat this step for the Internal Trunk object:
+   -  From the drop-down, select the the External Trunk object (ext_trunk), and click the "Add" button:
+       -  .. image:: ../images/image133.png
+   -  Repeat this step for the Internal Trunk object (int_trunk):

-   -  .. image:: ../images/image66.png
+       -  .. image:: ../images/image134.png

 .. _section-21:

--

--  Verify that your HA Group Trunk configuration reflects the following:
+-  Verify that your HA Group Trunk configuration reflects the following, and Click the "Create HA Group" button:

     -  .. image:: ../images/image67.png

-.. _section-22:

--

--  Verify your HA Group Configuration; once complete, click the "Create HA Group" button:

-   -  .. image:: ../images/image68.png

 .. _section-23: